Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 ==============
 Overview
 -----------
 With your Windows Server 2019 Hyper-V host up and running, it's now time to deploy AKS on Azure Stack HCI.
-You'll first download the necessary artifacts, then deploy the AKS management cluster onto your Windows Server 2019 Hyper-V host, and finally, deploy a target cluster, onto which you can test deployment of a workload.
+You'll first deploy the AKS management cluster onto your Windows Server 2019 Hyper-V host, then deploy a target cluster, onto which you can test deployment of a workload.

 Contents
 -----------